Searching for Inspiration

 CGM finds inspiration from many sources.
 The Pentecost story is just one of many.

-How Chris Works with Inspiration
+How Chris Gets Inspiration